ClarityNLP/ClarityNLP/docs/nlpql.md

 No. The ClarityNLP platform can ingest unstructured data from any format and run NLPQL.

 ### What NLP functions can I use in NLPQL Phenotypes?
-See the Clarity Module documentation section for built-in NLP functions and how to incorporate your own NLP modules.
+See the ClarityNLP Module documentation section for built-in NLP functions and how to incorporate your own NLP modules.

 ## Basic Syntax
 ### Basis in CQL
 ### Basic Rules
 ### Naming and Aliasing Conventions

-## Clarity Document Sets
+## ClarityNLP Document Sets
 ### createReportTagList

-## Clarity Data Entities
+## ClarityNLP Data Entities
 ### TermFinder
 ### ProviderAssertion
 ### ValueExtraction